 - In which school zone does this property sit?
 Where’s the nearest school?

-It might be a good idea to take someone with you, such as a partner or friend, to get another perspective.
-Take a camera with you so you can review photos of the home later on.
-Don’t forget to ask the agent for permission before taking any snapshots!
+Take a camera with you so that you can review the property again later, but remember to ask the agent for permission before taking any photographs.

 Questions to ask the agent